Projective clone homomorphisms: Introduction

 \begin{conj}[Bodirsky and Pinsker, 2012] Let $\Gamma$ be the model-complete core of a structure which is first-order definable in the Fra\"{i}ss\'{e}-limit of a finitely bounded Fra\"{i}ss\'{e} class.
 Then precisely one of the following holds: \begin{itemize} \item there exists an expansion $\Gamma' $of $\Gamma$ by finitely many constants such that $\Pol(\Gamma')$ has a continuous projective homomorphism (and $\Csp(\Gamma)$ is NP-complete by Proposition~\ref{prop:allstructures} and the fact that such expansions do not increase the complexity of the CSP); \item for any such expansion $\Gamma'$ the clone $\Pol(\Gamma')$ has no continuous projective homomorphism, and $\Csp(\Gamma)$ is in P. \end{itemize} \end{conj}

-Proving the conjecture involves showing that if there is no continuous projective homomorphism of $\Pol(\Gamma')$, then there is no projective homomorphism at all, and furthermore showing that in that situation $\Csp(\Gamma)$ is in P. In this paper, we investigate the first, complexity-free, part.
+Recent progress on this conjecture has been made by finding equivalent formulations~\cite{wonderland,BKOPP,BKOPP-conf,Topo} and by confirming it in special cases~\cite{BMPP16,MMSNP,BodMot-Unary}.
+One approach to proving the conjecture would be showing that if there is no continuous projective homomorphism of $\Pol(\Gamma')$, then there is no projective homomorphism at all, and furthermore showing that in that situation $\Csp(\Gamma)$ is in P. In this paper, we investigate the first, complexity-free, part.
 In other words, we investigate the following question:

 \begin{quest} Let $\fC$ be a closed function clone with a projective homomorphism.
 Does $\fC$ also have a continuous projective homomorphism? \end{quest}